Expopanda/Deep_Learning_Challenge/README.md

 * The feature variables are every other column from application_df --> this was defined by dropping the 'IS_SUCCESSFUL' column from the original dataframe
 * Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the dataset.

-## ompiling, Training, and Evaluating the Model
+## Compiling, Training, and Evaluating the Model

 * In the first attempt, 8 hidden_nodes_layer1 and 5 hidden_nodes_layer2
 * I was not able to achieve the 75% model accuracy target